ironboy/https-server-proxy-v2/README.md

 (If you need to use several certificates then add another cert-name as argument 3, the mapping for domains in this certificate as argument 4 etc.)

 ### Settings
-There are some settings you change by calling *proxy.settings()*, see the default values below):
+There are some settings you change by calling *proxy.settings()*, see the default values below) - change one or many as you want (all are listed below):

 ```js
 const proxy = require('https-reverse-proxy');